Imaginary Geometry I: Interacting SLEs: Introduction

 We will fix $\chi > 0$ and interpret the paths corresponding to different $\theta$ values as ``rays of a random geometry'' angled in different directions and show that different paths started at a common point never cross one another.
 Note that these are the rays of ordinary Euclidean geometry when $h$ is a constant.

 Theorem~\ref{thm::coupling_existence} and Theorem~\ref{thm::coupling_uniqueness} establish the fact that the flow lines are well-defined and uniquely determined by $h$ almost surely.
-Theorem~\ref{thm::coupling_existence} is the same as a theorem proved in \cite{DUB_PART} and is restated here for convenience.
+Theorem~\ref{thm::coupling_existence} is the same as a theorem proved in \cite{DUB_PART}.
+For convenience, we have restated it here and provided a proof in Section~\ref{subsec::existence_proof}.
 (As stated in \cite{DUB_PART}, the theorem was conditional on the existence of solutions to a certain SDE, but we will prove this existence in Section~\ref{sec::sle}.)
 This theorem establishes the existence of a coupling between $h$ and the path with certain properties.
 Theorem~\ref{thm::coupling_uniqueness} then shows that in this coupling, the path is almost surely determined by the field.
-Theorem~\ref{thm::coupling_uniqueness} is an extension of a result in \cite{DUB_PART}, though the generalization is non-trivial and one of the major new contributions of this article.
+Theorem~\ref{thm::coupling_uniqueness} is an extension of a result in \cite{DUB_PART}.
 Unlike the result in \cite{DUB_PART}, our Theorem~\ref{thm::coupling_uniqueness} applies to paths that interact with the domain boundaries in non-trivial ways, and this requires new tools.

 The boundary-intersecting case of Theorem~\ref{thm::coupling_uniqueness} and other ideas will then be used to describe the way that distinct flow lines interact with one another when they intersect (see Figure~\ref{fig::flow_line_interaction}).
 We show that the flow lines started at the same point, corresponding to different $\theta$ values, may bounce off one another (depending on the angle difference) but almost surely do not cross one another (see Proposition~\ref{prop::angle_varying_monotonicity}), that flow lines started at distinct points with the same angle can ``merge'' with each other, and that flow lines started at distinct points with distinct angles almost surely cross at most once.
 We give a complete description of the {\em conditional} law of $h$ given a finite collection of (possibly intersecting) flow lines.
 (The conditional law of $h$ given multiple flow line segments is discussed in \cite{DUB_PART}, but the results there only apply to {\em non-intersecting} segments.
 Extending these results requires, among other things, ruling out pathological behavior of the conditional expectation of the field --- given the paths --- near points where the paths intersect.)
 These are some of the fundamental results one needs to begin to understand (continuum analogs of) Figures~\ref{fig::flowlines}--\ref{fig::flowlines4},~\ref{fig::grid}, and~\ref{fig::two_fans}.